 A community housing fund proposition that would authorize a .5-percent tax on some real estate transfers passed in East Hampton, Southampton, and Southold Towns, but appears to have been narrowly defeated on Shelter Island, according to unofficial results from the Suffolk County Board of Elections.
+(Final results released after a recanvassing showed that the measure passed on Shelter Island as well.)

 Voters in East Hampton Town gave their decisive approval to the ballot proposition, with 68 percent -- or 7,106 -- saying “yes.”
 The proposition passed with more than 53 percent of the vote in Southampton Town and nearly 59 percent of the vote in Southold but appears to have been defeated on Shelter Island, though unofficial results have it failing by just eight votes, 889 to 881.
+(The final tally for Shelter Island was 934 in favor to 919 opposed.)

 The .5-percent tax will be in addition to the 2-percent transfer tax on real estate transactions for the community preservation fund.